 Current Trends for Winter Wedding Dresses

-A strong trend that Lahav has noticed for several seasons now is dramatic sleeves.
+A strong trend that Lahav has noticed for several seasons now is lace sleeves as well as dramatic sleeves.
 “Big, puffy, over-the-top sleeves create drama and romance.
 It’s a one-of-a-kind look that immediately transforms the whole gown into a fashion-forward, sophisticated statement,” she says.
 “Another bonus is that big sleeves always photograph well.
 They allow you to have more playfulness and variety in your wedding images.”